yujunz/gitlab.com-runbooks/howto/deleted-project-restore.md

 If the request arrived promptly and you were able to follow the special procedure above, skip this section.

 In order to restore from a database backup, we leverage the backup restore pipeline in "gitlab-restore" project.
 It can be configured to start a new GCE instance and restore a backup to an exact point in time for later recovery ([example MR](https://ops.gitlab.net/gitlab-com/gl-infra/gitlab-restore/postgres-gprd/merge_requests/8/diffs)).
-Currently, Postgres backups are created by WAL-E. Either WAL-G or WAL-E can be used from a backup created by WAL-E. The default is WAL-G, it is 3-4 times faster than WAL-E. Use `WAL_E_OR_WAL_G` CI variable to switch to WAL-E if needed.
+Currently, Postgres backups are created by WAL-E. To restore from such backups, either WAL-G or WAL-E can be used.
+The default is WAL-G, as it gives 3-4 times better restoration speed than WAL-E. Use `WAL_E_OR_WAL_G` CI variable to switch to WAL-E if needed (see below).

 1. Push a commit similar to the example MR above.
 Note that you don't need to create an MR although you can if you like.